If you ever had a chance to fix a meeting with someone, you probably know it’s not easy as it sounds.

 There is no guarantee that clients would show up to the meeting just because you fixed an appointment with them.
 That’s why your tool of choice should have the ability to send automated email and text reminders to all invitees an hour or so before the event.
 And keep attendees engaged with follow-ups after the meeting.

-To help you narrow your search, we’ve categorized the tools as Advanced Meeting Schedulers and Basic Meeting Schedulers differentiated by their features, integrations, and pricing.
+To help you narrow your search, we’ve categorized the tools as Advanced Meeting Scheduler software and Basic Meeting Schedulers differentiated by their features, integrations, and pricing.

 Basic Meeting Schedulers, while not as feature-rich as the above tools, give you the ability to book meetings with simple features like availability polls and shareable event pages.
 Great for organizing meets within small teams.